Redux Riding Hood: Plot

 Redux Riding Hood, written by sitcom writer Dan O'Shannon, tells the familiar story of Red Riding Hood from the point of view of the Big Bad Wolf.
-The Wolf (voiced by Michael Richards) is haunted by the decision to eat Red Riding Hood after dressing up as her grandmother, not because he regrets the choice, but because he’s convinced he can do it better now that he’s learned from his mistakes.
-But to do that, he has to build a time machine and avoid his poor wife (Mia Farrow).
-Can the wolf rewrite fairy-tale history or is he destined to never gobble down poor Red?
+The Wolf (voiced by Michael Richards) is haunted by the decision to eat Red Riding Hood after dressing up as her grandmother, not because he regrets the choice, but because he's convinced he can do it better now that he's learned from his mistakes.
+To do that, he has to build a time machine and avoid his sheep wife, Doris, (Mia Farrow) whose become fed up with his obsession.

-At his first attempt, the Big Bad Wolf succeeded to return to the past where he finds his past self.
+In his first attempt, the Big Bad Wolf succeeds in returning to the past where he finds his past self.
 He then advises him about what and what not to do and succeeds to knock out the Hunter, who was the reason of his failure, and capture Little Red Riding Hood with a double team.
-However, the two wolves never expected to lock the Grandma at the armory closet, so she shoots at them with a machine gun.
+However, the two wolves never expect to lock Grandma in an armory closet, so she shoots at them with a machine gun.
 The two wolves return to the present with new regrets and failures.
-His wife advised them that they are probably not meant to catch Red Riding Hood, but they were too obsessed on their failures to listen.
-At his second attempt the two wolves now have a triple team and succeeded to dodge their failures but never expected Red’s scream was loud enough to set off the fire alarm flooding the three wolves out of grandma’s house.
-After that, the wolves made series of ridiculous failures and failures keep increasing until he had hundreds of himself that he keeps changing his fate and still search for solution with even more bizarre ending.
-His wife couldn't take it anymore and feel like she deserved better.
-Eventually, she decided to take his time machine for herself and correct her biggest regret; she decided to marry someone else.
+His wife advises them that they are probably not meant to catch Red Riding Hood, but they are too obsessed on their failures to listen.

+In his second attempt, the two wolves now have a triple team and succeeded to dodge their failures but never expect Red's scream is loud enough to set off the fire alarm flooding the three wolves out of Grandma's house.
+After that, the wolves make a series of ridiculous failures that keep increasing until he has hundreds of past selves.
+The wolf and his past selves keep changing his fate and still search for solution with even more bizarre endings.
+Doris can't take it anymore and feels like she deserves better.
+Eventually, she decides to take his time machine for herself and correct her biggest regret; she decides to marry a fox named Leonard.
+The wolf and all his past selves continue bickering and planning to this very day.